 Creditors do have a right to object to the proposed payment plan.
-However, if the payment plan allocates the funds in accordance with bankruptcy law the judge must approve the plan, despite the creditor’s objections.
-Your bankruptcy lawyer should be well versed in overcoming creditors’ objections, as it is a common practice in Chapter 13 bankruptcy.
+However, if the plan allocates funds in accordance with bankruptcy law the judge must approve it, despite the creditor’s objections.
+Your bankruptcy lawyer should be well versed in overcoming creditors’ objections, it is a common practice in Chapter 13 bankruptcy.

 Approval of a Chapter 13 Payment Plan

 If the debtor makes all the payments under the court approved payment plan and satisfies all the other Chapter 13 requirements the debtor will be entitled to a discharge.
 The discharge is a permanent court order releasing the borrower from the responsibility of having to pay the debt..
 Further, the discharge prohibits a creditor from taking any collection action against the borrower.
 In most cases, obtaining a discharge will be the primary reason why a borrower files for bankruptcy.
 However, there are many nuances of bankruptcy law which can prevent a discharge of certain debts.
 Therefore, it is important to seek the advice and counsel of an experienced Chapter 13 bankruptcy law firm in Tampa when pursuing relief in bankruptcy.

 If you are having a difficult time meeting your financial obligations, Florida Law Advisers, P.A. may be able to help.
 Our bankruptcy attorneys have years of experience helping people just like you to solve their financial problems.
 We understand these are very difficult times and we are here to help.
 In some cases, filing for bankruptcy may be a good solution, however, it is often not the only solution available.
 The right course of action will depend on the unique circumstances of your case.
 To see which options may be available to you, contact us to today to schedule a free, confidential consultation with a Tampa bankruptcy attorney at our firm.